Watch the longest partial lunar eclipse since 1440 in just one short, sweet minute

 Across the evening of Nov.
-18 and 19, our lunar neighbor put on a shadowy show during the longest partial lunar eclipse since 1440.
-Some moongazing diehards witnessed the entire event, but if you missed out, you can still enjoy the highlight reel.
+18 and 19, our lunar neighbor put on a show during the longest partial lunar eclipse since 1440.
+Some moongazing diehards witnessed the whole event, but if you missed out, you can still enjoy the highlight reel.

 The Griffith Observatory in California livestreamed the event and then smooshed it down into a pithy one-minute time-lapse video.
 The eclipse lasted nearly 3.5 hours, so the short version is quite condensed.